 Cats are the perfect pet.
 They are cute, cuddly, endlessly entertaining, and look adorable when sleeping.
-But there's one thing that continues to frustrate cat owners: constant cat shedding.
+However, one thing that continues to frustrate cat owners is constant feline shedding.
+While feline shedding is natural and normal, sometimes you'll notice your feline shedding more than usual.

-While cat shedding is completely natural and normal, sometimes you'll notice your cat shedding more than usual.
-When you notice this, it's important to figure out the reasons why it's happening.
-We will go over some common reasons your cat might be shedding more than normal.
-We also have a lot of tips for reducing their shedding.
+When you notice this, figuring out why it's happening is essential.
+We will review some common reasons your cat might be shedding more than usual and offer many tips for reducing excessive shedding.
 You'll be wearing black again in no time!

 Why Do Cats Shed & Is It Normal?

 You pick up your cat and notice your shirt is entirely covered in fluff.
-Or you go to sit down on the couch and realize that you can tell exactly where your cat chose to sleep because it's now blanketed with fur.
+Or you sit down on the couch and realize that you can tell exactly where your cat chose to sleep because it's now blanketed with fur.
 This can seem a bit excessive and concerning — or even just annoying.
-But shedding is completely normal for cats!
+But the shedding is completely normal for cats!
+While every cat sheds when stressed a different amount, cats will shed every day.
+They also have two larger hair loss cycles each year.

 How Much Shedding Is Normal for Cats?